Martin-Seysen/order_monster/axis_orbits/readme.txt

 orbit_classes.py:

-   In Table 1 in the paper the orbits of G_x0 on the axes are labeled by the name of the class of an element t * x in the Monster, where x is the central Involution in G_x0, and t is a 2A involution corresponding to any axis in that orbit.
+   In Table 1 in the paper the G_x0-orbits on the axes are labeled by the name of the class of an element t * x in the Monster, where x is the central Involution in G_x0, and t is a 2A involution corresponding to any axis in that orbit.
    These names are given in ATLAS notation.

-   A transversal V of the orbits of G_x0 on the axes is computed with mmgroup.
+   A transversal V of the G_x0-orbits on the axes is computed with mmgroup.
 Let A be the list of the elements t * x, where x runs through the involutions corresponding to the axes in V.
    The script computes the characters of the entries of A in the